Gravel Unraveled: The difference Between Marin's Drop Bar Gravel Bikes

 Designed to fit our vision of modern 'gravel', it's an aggressive and confidence-inspiring drop bar that's super capable off-road and seamlessly blurs the line between gravel and mountain biking.

 Inspired by Marin's mountain bikes, the Gestalt X is designed to be more aggressive and a little lower and slacker than the classic Gestalts.
 It can take a dropper seat post, has room for up to 700Cx45mm or 650Bx47mm tires and a mountain bike inspired 1X drive train.
 It'll tackle everything from the ride to work to as much full-blown, off-road singletrack as you dare!

-The Marin Gestalt X10 has a 10-speed 1X drive train, mechanical disc brakes and room to upgrade to a dropper post.
-The top-spec Marin Gestalt X11 has all the bells-and-whistles with a dropper post as standard, an 11-speed 1X drivetrain and powerful Shimano GRX hydraulic disc brakes.
+The Marin Gestalt X10 has a 10-speed 1X drive train, mechanical disk brakes and room to upgrade to a dropper post.
+The top-spec Marin Gestalt X11 has all the bells-and-whistles with a dropper post as standard, an 11-speed 1X drive train and powerful Shimano GRX hydraulic brakes.

-All of this puts technical off-road trails front and center and allows you to rethink what's possible on a gravel bike.
+All of this puts technical off-road trails front and centre and allows you to rethink what's possible on a gravel bike.
 If you like your gravel chunky, you'll love this bike.

 Learn more about the Marin Gestalt X here.

 Need a Quick Commute?
 Time to Land a Lombard